New England USA Quick Facts

 - John F. Kennedy, who was born in Massachusetts, would often vacation in the state of Rhode Island and in Hyannis, Massachusetts.

-- Former Presidents George H. W. Bush and George W. Bush regularly vacation in Kennebunkport, Maine, where the family has a summer compound.
+- Former presidents George H. W. Bush and George W. Bush regularly vacation in Kennebunkport, Maine, where the family has a summer compound.

 Filmmakers: Due to its diverse landscape, New England is popular with Hollywood filmmakers and actors alike, and has served as the backdrop to many Hollywood movies throughout the years, including White Christmas, Carousel, On Golden Pond, The Crucible, The Perfect Storm, Mystic River, Mystic Pizza and The Departed.
 See a recommended driving tour for New England area film locations.

 New England is one of the most historic and culturally rich regions of the USA.
 The region was one of the earliest English settlements in the "New World" following the arrival of the Pilgrim Fathers, who set sail from England aboard the Mayflower in 1620 in search of religious freedom.
 By the late 18th century, the British colonies of New England were amongst the first to demonstrate ambitions of independence from the British Crown; one of the most notable demonstrations was the Boston Tea Party of 1773.
 The American Revolutionary war broke out shortly after in 1775 and the Declaration of Independence was signed and adopted by the Continental Congress on July 4, 1776.
-In the 19th Century, New England also played a fundamental role in the movement to abolish slavery.
+In the 19th century, New England also played a fundamental role in the movement to abolish slavery.
 Learn more about New England history and heritage experiences and New England's living history museums.

 New Englanders love their food and take full advantage of the rich regional produce.
-There’s nothing quite like an apple cider during the fall, pancakes with real maple syrup, a clambake on the beach or a barbecue on the back porch.
+There’s nothing quite like apple cider during the fall, pancakes with real maple syrup, a clambake on the beach or a barbecue on the back porch.
 Think of blueberries, cranberries and lobster.
 Then there are clams, the vital ingredient for New England’s very own clam chowder and "just off the boat" lobster and fish.
-Fresh organic fruit and produce grown on family farms is used to make pumpkin, peach and apple pies, spinach soufflés or corn and crabmeat bisque.
+Fresh organic fruit and produce grown on family farms are used to make pumpkin, peach and apple pies, spinach soufflés or corn and crabmeat bisque.
 A wide choice of artisan cheeses and breads are available, and there are also a number of microbreweries and vineyards to be explored throughout the region.

 Did you know?